Considering payroll tax deferral? Proceed with caution.

 Boyer & Ritter’s trusted CPAs and business advisors will continue to review this and all COVID-19 related legislation and support you with information on any clarifications or updates.
 Please see the following resources:

 - COVID-19 News & Resource Center

-- Learn how our PPP Loan Forgiveness Support Services Group can help you submit a complete and accurate application for expeditious and favorable responses.
+- Learn how our Business Relief Advisory Services team can help you submit a complete and accurate application for loan forgiveness.